-Endometriosis (Endo) is a multi-faceted disease that requires a holistic approach to treatment.
+Endometriosis is a multi-faceted disease that requires a holistic approach to treatment.
 If you have Endometriosis (or suspect you may have it), there is a good chance you are not getting all of the information available to you from your GP or specialist.
 Endometriosis usually takes an average of 8 years to be diagnosed.
 Interested in knowing more?
-Here is some Endo-related info you might not have heard of before:
+Here are 10 Endo-related bits of information you might not have heard of before:

 - Immune dysfunction & bacterial contamination lie at the heart of Endometriosis.

 Outside of oestrogen excess and inflammation, an immune dysfunction exists at the heart of Endometriosis, where immune cells designed to break down Endometrial lesions don’t work as they should.
 This is further driven by bacterial toxins (called LPS) in the pelvic microbiome that translocate from a leaky gut.
 Which explains why so many women with Endo get symptom relief on antibiotics.

 Solution: Detox, avoid inflammatory foods and foods that can trigger allergies, and talk to me about other immune boosting, antimicrobial herbs, and nutrients you can take.

 - A laparoscopy is the gold standard for diagnosis, but there are other less invasive methods that can detect the disease.

 Did you know there are other Endometriosis assessments that can be used to detect (not diagnose) advanced Endometriosis?
 These include: